William Carpentier: Career

 In 1973, after completing a fellowship in nuclear medicine at Baylor University, Carpentier entered the private sector as a researcher at Texas' Scott & White Healthcare, spending thirty years there before retiring in 2003.
 Following retirement, Carpentier returned to NASA as a consultant studying the cardiovascular systems of astronauts.

 In 2012, Carpentier returned to the former U.S. Navy aircraft carrier USS Hornet – where he had been quarantined with Armstrong, Collins, and Aldrin 43 years before – to participate in a memorial service for the recently deceased Armstrong.
 (Note: USS Hornet, in 2012, was a museum ship docked in Alameda, California, operating as the USS Hornet Museum.)

 Personal life

 Carpentier is married.
 As of 2013 he was living in Belton, Texas.

 Legacy

 Carpentier was decorated with the Presidential Medal of Freedom for his work on Apollo 13 and, in 2013, received the University of British Columbia Alumni Award of Distinction.
-A fountain at Lake Cowichan's Central Park is dedicated to Carpentier.
+A fountain at Lake Cowichan's Central Park is dedicated to Carpentier, as well as a local hockey team named the "Apollos", in honor of his contributions to the Apollo missions.